Cutting Planes for Binarized Network Flow Problems: Conclusions

 In this paper, we have shown that the use of extended formulations replacing bounded general integer variables by linear combinations of a set of auxiliary binary variables linked by additional linear constraints can be highly beneficial for enhancing the performance of MIP solvers.
 A similar message has been occasionally reported by several authors in the past (for example, \cite{U2011}, \cite{BM2015}, \cite{AVV2017}) lacking of an extensive computational analysis about which, when and why extended formulations could make a difference.

-We concentrated on MIP instances belonging to the general class of network flow problems and we have shown that the appeal of some of those extended formulation is in triggering effective cut generation by MIP solvers.
-Moreover, we have shown that a specific simple family of mixed-integer rounding inequalities known as formulation cuts is especially beneficial if separated by a specific group of constraints of the network flow problems, flow-conservation inequalities.
+We concentrated on MIP instances belonging to the general class of network flow problems and we have shown that the appeal of some of those extended formulations is in triggering effective cut generation by MIP solvers.
+Moreover, we have shown that a specific simple family of mixed-integer rounding inequalities known as formulation cuts is especially beneficial if separated on a specific group of constraints of the network flow problems, flow-conservation inequalities.
 We have computationally pinpointed that these constraints reformulated in terms of binary variables trigger cut generation in MIP solvers by analyzing extensively the results for both CPLEX and Gurobi.

-To the best of our knowledge, this is the first extensive computational analysis of the topic and the results significantly contribute to clarify when and how binarizations can be effective in MIP, thus giving practical guidelines for their use.
+To the best of our knowledge, this is the first extensive computational analysis of the topic and the results significantly contribute to clarify when and how binarizations can be effective in MIP with network flow structure, thus giving practical guidelines for their use.

 \ACKNOWLEDGMENT{We would like to express our sincere gratitude to Andrea Tramontani and Oktay G\"unl\"uk for extensive discussions on the topic in early stages of this research.
 Thanks are also due to Mathieu Van Vyve and Gustavo Angulo for providing the generator of FCT instances.}